Boburmirzo/feedback-loops-genai-dotnet/README.md

 ### 3. Set Up Environment Variables

-Create a `local.settings.json` file in the root directory with the following:
+Create a `local.settings.json` file in the `FeedbackLoops.Functions` directory with the following:

 ```
 {